awillig/dcp-vardis/spec-v1.0/dcp-issues.md

 - It is unclear whether it is necessary to call `qDropNonexisting` whenever an information element is created for a payload.

-- When receiving and processing a variable summary and noticing that the summary advertises a more recent sequence number, currently the following update-request includes the older sequence number of the receiving node, not the more recent sequence number received in the summary.
-That may lead to too many outdated updates being sent by neighbours.

 ### Potential Future Features